fieldtrip/website/getting_started/spm.md

 ---
-title: Integrating with SPM
+title: Getting started with SPM
 tags: [spm]
 ---

-# Integrating with SPM
+# Getting started with SPM

+Statistical Parametric Mapping (SPM) is a software package designed for the analysis of brain imaging data sequences.
+FieldTrip and SPM are both implemented in MATLAB and the projects work closely together and share code.
+If you use FieldTrip, chances are that you use SPM code (possibly without knowing it), and vice versa.

 ## Background